EU member state business advisories on Israeli settlements

 EU guidelines for cooperation with Israel

-The guidelines cover regional and local Israeli authorities, state and private companies and NGOs.
-Individuals are exempt and guidelines do not apply to exports or public procurement.
-Some examples of EU programs affected by this are Erasmus for All, Mondus Erasmus, Tempus, the EU’s research program Horizon 2020 and the European Instrument for Human Rights.
+The guidelines cover regional and local Israeli authorities, state and private companies, and NGOs.
+Individuals are exempt, and guidelines do not apply to exports or public procurement.
+Some examples of EU programmes affected by this are Erasmus for All, Mondus Erasmus, Tempus, the EU’s research programme Horizon 2020, and the European Instrument for Human Rights.”

 Dialogue on boycott

-The construction of Israeli settlements in the Occupied Arab Territories is illegal under international law, contrary to the Fourth Geneva Convention and various resolutions of the Security Council and the General Assembly of the United Nations.
-The settlements constitute one of the greatest obstacles to peace between Israel and its neighbours and to the solution of two states, Israel and Palestine.
+The construction of Israeli settlements in the TAO is illegal under international law, contrary to the Fourth Geneva Convention and various resolutions of the security council and the general assembly of the United Nations.
+The settlements constitute one of the greatest obstacles to peace between Israel and its neighbours, and to the solution of two states, Israel and Palestine.

 Japan